 VB.NET, Visual Basic 6, PrintSoft PReS

 I programmed industrial printing machinery, driving high-volume personalised print runs (every page individually tailored to the recipient), data pre-processing and workflow systems.

 Publishing had not been my goal but opportunity knocked and it turned out to be a great thing to do.
 Over the next 16 years I held senior positions at Europress (Amstrad CPC Computing, PC Today) and Future plc (PC Answers, PC Plus) as well as working freelance.

 My driving interest in coding and the insides of computers stayed with me.
 I wrote shareware and had software published on cover disks, I edited the work of our coding contributors and I researched and wrote countless technical articles.
 In all, I wrote around one million published words.

 I might still be doing that if the new millennium had not brought winter to the industry.
 Accountants stalked the corridors and quality was eroded by cost cutting.
 I was never one to take easy ways out of filling pages.
 Readers deserved better than recycled material or trivial, under-researched space fillers.
-I eventually tired of fighting a tide that seemed unlikely to turn and decided to step back, reasess and move on.
+Eventually I tired of fighting the tide and decided to step back, reassess and move on.

 A fortuitous opening in 2007 saw me become the production programmer at a busy digital printing company.
 I talked my way into the deep end, somehow stayed afloat, grew into and eventually outgrew the job.

 In 2012, I moved to a semi-freelance role in which I split my time between local engineering software company Dot Software and other clients.
 We are still together and our association has greatly broadened my experience into diverse industries, project types and development technologies.